Last updated: 4/25/2022 | April 25th, 2022

 23. Take a Bike Tour

-Fat Tire Tours offers guided tours around the city — for as little as 30 EUR per person too!
+Fat Tire Tours offers guided tours around the city starting at 30 EUR per person.
 Tours last 4-4.5 hours and are a great way to take in the city if you don’t feel like a regular walking tour.
 They offer half a dozen different tours to choose from as well and their groups are small so it’s easy to meet people too!

 24. Visit Parc del Laberint d’Horta